zeh-almeida/mublog/src/pages/en-us/posts/project_waterfall.md

 Maybe you have a `standup desk` that is just to big to enter the room and can't be disassembled, or maybe your new bed doesn't fit the room because you bought it _after_ the measurements were taken.

 Things like this happen and they may `kill the project`.
-If you cannot deliver the project, can ou say it's finished?
+If you cannot deliver the project, can you say it's finished?

 ## [>](#index) <i class="fa-solid fa-clipboard-question"></i> What is Waterfall Good For, Then?